i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 These proposals are mostly independent, but for sanity we define and use a common format for several of them.

+The following proposals are somewhat related:

+- 140 Invisible Multihoming (incompatible with this proposal)
+- 142 New Crypto Template (for new symmetric crypto)

 Proposal
 ========